Arm-Locking Frequency Noise Suppression for Astronomical Middle-Frequency Interferometric Gravitational Wave Observatory: Introduction

 \section{Introduction}

-LIGO/Virgo/KAGRA (LVK) collaborations have reported the laser-interferometric detection of high-frequency ($\sim$ 10$\, - \,$1000 Hz) gravitational waves (GWs) emitted from more than 90 compact binary mergers, i.e., stellar mass binary black holes (stellar BBH mergers), binary neutron star (BNS) mergers, and neutron star black hole (NSBH) mergers \cite{LIGOScientific:2021djp, LIGOScientific:2016vlm, LIGOScientific:2020iuh}.
-In the low-frequency band, LISA and TAIJI/TIANQIN are actively developing and preparing laser-interferometric space missions for the GW sources of massive binary black holes, etc. The mid-frequency band is between these two bands (0.1 Hz$\, - \,$10 Hz).
-DECIGO and a number of earth-based and other space-borne detectors are proposed for their GW sources (for a review of present status, see, e.g., \cite{Gao:2021esp}).
-According to a recent study \cite{Zhao:2023} (see also \cite{Cai:2023ywp}), the joint observation of LISA/TAIJI, AMIGO, and CE/ET with a connected binary inspiral template through mHz, deci-Hz, and deca-Hz frequencies, will be able to enhance the parameter estimation by two orders of magnitude or more.
+LIGO/Virgo/KAGRA (LVK) collaborations have reported the laser-interferometric detection of high-frequency ($\sim$ 10$\, - \,$1000 Hz) gravitational waves (GWs) emitted from more than 100 compact binary mergers, i.e., stellar mass binary black holes (stellar BBH mergers), binary neutron star (BNS) mergers, and neutron star black hole (NSBH) mergers \cite{LIGOScientific:2021djp, LIGOScientific:2016vlm, LIGOScientific:2020iuh}.
+In the low-frequency band, LISA (Laser Interferometer Space Antenna for gravitational-wave detection) and Taiji (Taiji interferometer space antenna for gravitational-wave detection)/TianQin (TianQin interferometer space antenna for gravitational-wave detection) are actively developing and preparing laser-interferometric space missions for the GW sources of massive binary black holes, etc. The mid-frequency band is between these two bands (0.1 Hz$\, - \,$10 Hz).
+DECIGO (Deci-hertz Interferometer Gravitational wave Observatory) and a number of earth-based and other space-borne detectors are proposed for their GW sources (for a review of present status, see, e.g., \cite{Gao:2021esp}).
+According to a recent study \cite{Zhao:2023} (see also \cite{Cai:2023ywp}), the joint observation of LISA/Taiji, AMIGO (Astrodynamical Middle-frequency Interferometric Gravitational wave Observatory), and CE (Cosmic Explorer)/ET (Einstein Telescope) with a connected binary black hole (BBH) inspiral template built from the evolution of massive binary stars in galactic field (EMBS channel) and the dynamical interactions in a dense stellar environment constrained by the GWTC-3 model \cite{KAGRA:2021duu} (Fig.~\ref{fig:BBHs}), through mHz, deci-Hz, and deca-Hz frequencies, will be able to enhance the parameter estimation by two orders of magnitude or more (Tab.~\ref{tab:BBHs}).
 These enhancements will strengthen the distinguishability of various GW source models, the precision of determination of cosmological models and Hubble constant, and the co-evolution of star formation, black holes, and galaxies.
 The sky localization will be unique for a significant number of sources to realize the corresponding redshift measurement.
 This will make a 0.1\% accuracy/precision cosmological model feasible to serve as a strong basis for cosmology and cosmological astrophysics.
 Each frequency band is crucial in reaching this important achievement.

 In the original white-light Michelson interferometry, the two interferometric paths (two arms) must be almost equal to have fringes \cite{Michelson1881relative}.
 With the light of a very narrow line, the match can be relaxed a bit (e.g., \cite{Michelson1925, MichelsonGale1925}).
 For laser light, the interferometry goes further, and the fringes would manifest for a difference of optical paths within the laser coherent length.
 For Nd:YAG laser of 1 kHz linewidth, the two optical length paths can differ by 100 km and still be coherent to interfere with each other.
 However, the closer the path lengths are matched, the clearer the fringes are (less noise).
 In space, because of the large distances involved, at the receiving spacecraft (S/C), we have to phase lock the local laser oscillator to the weak incoming beam to transmit to another S/C or back; the interferometry measures the final phase of interference of the two chosen paths.
 The final phase noise $\delta \varphi_\text{interference}$ of interference at the receiving S/C is